Matthieu Vaxivière

+Matthieu Vaxivière (born 3 December 1994) is a French racing driver, best known for his endurance racing success with Alpine.

+A former Lotus F1 junior, Vaxivière won the French F4 Championship in 2011 and was Formula Renault 3.5 Series runner-up in 2015.
+He entered endurance racing in 2017, driving for TDS Racing alongside François Perrodo in LMP2.
+Vaxivière finished second on his DPi debut for Cadillac at the 2019 12 Hours of Sebring, and also won twice in GT World Challenge Europe: for R-Motorsport in 2018 and for Belgian Audi Club Team WRT in 2020.

-Matthieu Vaxivière (born 3 December 1994) is a French racing driver from Limoges.
-He has been a factory driver for the Alpine brand since 2021, as part of which he has competed in the Hypercar class of the FIA World Endurance Championship.
-Vaxivière is also renowned for his prowess in the LMP2 category; he has scored two class podiums at the 24 Hours of Le Mans and won the Pro-Am title of the European Le Mans Series with AF Corse in 2023 and 2024.
+In 2021, Vaxivière signed with Alpine as a factory driver for the FIA World Endurance Championship, alongside Nicolas Lapierre and André Negrão.
+They were Hypercar runners-up in 2022, as Alpine took the fight to Toyota with victories at Sebring and Monza.
+Additionally, Vaxivière reunited with Perrodo at AF Corse, guiding him to a pair of LMP2 Pro-Am titles in the European Le Mans Series in 2023 and 2024.

 Career

 Karting

 Vaxivière started his racing career in 2005 in the Karting Championship of France.

 Car racing debut

 Having made his car racing debut in the MitJet Series in 2010, Vaxivière progressed to the French F4 Championship the subsequent year.
 A successful campaign followed, as he took the title by winning three races, which included a double victory at Pau.

 Formula Renault 2.0

 Vaxivière scored a podium in the second Pau Grand Prix support race in 2012.

 Vaxiviere entered his debut season of the Eurocup Formula Renault 2.0 in 2012 with Tech 1 Racing, which he finished in 29th position with a single point.
 The Frenchman experienced a more fruitful year in 2013, ending up tenth overall with a pair of victories at Aragón proving to be the highlight of the season.